ingonyama-zk/icicle/docs/docs/icicle/primitives/merkle.md

 ```

 :::note
 The Merkle-path can be serialized to the proof along the leaf.
+This is not handled by ICICLE.
 :::

 ---